Solute transport due to Periodic Loading in a Soft Porous Material: Theoretical Model

 The first term in the square brackets is the Darcy-scale solute flux due to advection, which occurs here entirely in response to the deformation.
-The second term in the square brackets combines molecular diffusion and hydrodynamic dispersion, thus taking the latter to be a Fickian process (\textit{e.g.} \cite{Scheidegger1961}).
+The second term in the square brackets combines molecular diffusion and hydrodynamic dispersion, thus taking the latter to be a Fickian process \citep[\textit{e.g.},][]{Scheidegger1961}.
 The latter term is multiplied by the porosity $\phi_f$ since solute movements only occur in the fluid phase.
 The coefficient $\mathcal{D}$ can be written

 where $\mathcal{D}_m$ and $\mathcal{D}_h$ are the coefficients of molecular diffusion and hydrodynamic dispersion, respectively.
-Dispersion, in which pore-scale velocity gradients and the tortuosity of the pore space lead to macroscopic spreading of solute, depends sensitively on flow conditions and the details of the pore structure in ways that are not yet fully understood, even for rigid porous materials \cite{Dentz2018, Dentz2023}.
-The most widely used model for the macroscopic dispersive flux is Fickian, as above, with a velocity-dependent dispersion coefficient given in 1D by \cite{Scheidegger1961, brenner1993, whitaker1998method, gelhar1993stochastic}
+Dispersion, in which pore-scale velocity gradients and the tortuosity of the pore space lead to macroscopic spreading of solute, depends sensitively on flow conditions and the details of the pore structure in ways that are not yet fully understood, even for rigid porous materials~\citep{Dentz2018, Dentz2023}.
+The most widely used model for the macroscopic dispersive flux is Fickian, as above, with a velocity-dependent dispersion coefficient given in 1D by

-where $\alpha$ is the longitudinal dispersivity.
-Note that the dispersive flux is therefore proportional to $ |v_f-v_s|$, unlike the advective flux, because dispersion is driven by flow of fluid \emph{through} the pore structure (\textit{i.e.}, $v_f=v_s\neq 0$ would lead to advection but no dispersion).
-Note also that unlike the advective flux, the diffusive and the dispersive fluxes are independent of the direction of the fluid flow.
+where $\alpha$ is the longitudinal dispersivity~\citep{Scheidegger1961, brenner1993, whitaker1999method, gelhar1993stochastic}.
+Note that the dispersive flux is proportional to $|v_f-v_s|$, unlike the advective flux, because dispersion is driven by flow of fluid \emph{through} the pore structure (\textit{i.e.}, $v_f=v_s\neq 0$ would lead to advection but no dispersion).
+Note also that, unlike the advective flux, the diffusive and dispersive fluxes are independent of the direction of the fluid flow.

 The dispersivity $\alpha$ is typically taken to be a constant material property for a given pore structure.
 In a deforming porous material, and particularly for moderate to large deformations, it is likely that $\alpha$ should be deformation-dependent to account for the evolving pore structure.
-This coupling has not yet been studied and will be the subject of future work.
-Here, we take $\alpha$ to be constant for simplicity.
+For example, particle-particle interactions and rearrangements are known to drive enhanced dispersion in dense suspensions~\cite{Souzy2016, souzy2017} and compaction has been shown to have a nontrivial impact on dispersion in bead packs and packed beds~\cite{charlaix-physfluids-1987, oestergren-chemengj-2000, liu-jfm-2024}.
+We expect similar but even larger effects in poroelastic materials under large deformations, which may ultimately require novel dispersion models, but these phenomena are beyond the scope of the present study.
+Here, we take $\alpha$ to be a constant for simplicity.